-Scouting LSU: A look at UF Men's Basketball's Next Opponent - ESPN 98.1 FM / 850 AM WRUF
+Scouting LSU: A Look At UF Men's Basketball's Next Opponent - ESPN 98.1 FM / 850 AM WRUF

 The Florida Gators men’s basketball team has taken the college basketball world by storm and is now No. 2 in the nation.
-Saturday, Feb.
-22, Florida will travel to Baton Rouge at 5 p.m. to face a struggling LSU team who is yet to find its stride in 2025.
+Saturday, Florida plays in Baton Rouge at 6 p.m.
+ET (SEC Network, 103.7-FM) to face a struggling LSU team which is yet to find its stride in 2025.

 Florida enters the weekend 23-3 overall with a national ranking of No. 2.
-The Gators have impressed thus far this season, adding to a huge win at No. 1 Auburn to their resume Feb.
+The Gators have impressed this season, adding a huge win at No. 1 Auburn to their resume Feb.
 8.

 LSU enters Saturday’s match at 14-12 overall and 3-10 in the SEC.
-Second to last in the SEC, the Tigers are only ahead of South Carolina (who is 0-13 against SEC opponents).
+Second to last in the SEC, the Tigers are only ahead of South Carolina (which is 0-13 against SEC opponents).

 Struggling both to score and keep points off the board, LSU ranks 11th and 12th in the SEC in points scored per game and points allowed per game, respectively.